 The affirmative vote of the holders of a majority of all the votes cast at the Annual Meeting with respect to the matter is necessary for the approval of the ratification of the appointment of KPMG as our independent registered public accounting firm.
 For purposes of voting on this proposal, abstentions will not be counted as votes cast and will have no effect on the result of the vote.
-Even if the appointment of KPMG as our independent registered public accounting firm is ratified, the Audit Committee may, in its discretion, change that appointment at any time during the year should it determine such a change would be in our and our stockholders' best interests.
+Even if the appointment of KPMG as our independent registered public accounting firm of KPMG as our independent registered public accounting firm is ratified, the Audit Committee may, in its discretion, change that appointment at any time during the year should it determine such a change would be in our and our stockholders' best interests.
 In the event the appointment of KPMG is not ratified, the Audit Committee will consider the appointment of another independent registered public accounting firm but will not be required to appoint a different firm.

-THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF KPMG AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023.
+THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF KPMG AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.

-Audit and Non-Audit Fees for 2022
+Audit and Non-Audit Fees for 2023 and 2022

-The following summarizes the fees billed by KPMG, our independent registered public accounting firm, for services performed for the Company for the fiscal year ended December 31, 2022.
+The following summarizes the fees billed by KPMG, our independent registered public accounting firm, for services performed for the Company for the fiscal years ended December 31, 2023 and December 31, 2022.

-Year Ended December 31, 2022
+Year Ended December 31, 2023 Year Ended December 31, 2022

-Audit Fees (1) \$ 585,000
+Audit Fees (1) \$ 715,000 \$ 585,000

 Audit-Related Fees (2) 300,000

-Tax Fees (3) 99,300
+Tax Fees (3) 15,500 99,300

-All Other Fees
+All Other Fees -

-Total \$ 984,300
+Total \$ 730,500 \$ 984,300

-- (1) Audit Fees include fees for the integrated audit of the FY2022 consolidated financial statements, including for the 2022 reviews of our quarterly reports on Form 10-Q for Q2 2022 and Q3 2022 and the issuance of quarterly comfort letters related to the at-the-market equity offering program during FY2022. - (2) Audit-Related Fees include fees for other audit or attestation services. - (3) Tax Fees include fees for US income tax consulting services, sales and use tax consulting services, and income tax consulting services pertaining to transfer pricing documentation in connection with Krystal Australia Pty Ltd.'s research and development operating model.
+(1) Audit Fees include fees for the integrated audit of the consolidated financial statements, including for the reviews of our quarterly reports on Form 10-Q, the issuance of consent letters in 2023 in connection with the registration of shares of our Common Stock with the Securities and Exchange Commission, and the issuance of comfort letters in 2022 and 2023 related to our at-the-market equity offering program.

+(2) Audit-Related Fees include fees for other audit or attestation services.

+(3) Tax Fees for 2023 include fees for U.S. income tax consulting services related to cost segregation studies to assess income tax implications of costs incurred by the Company for its production facilities.
+Tax fees for 2022 include fees for U.S. income tax consulting services, sales and use tax consulting services, and income tax consulting services pertaining to transfer pricing documentation in connection with Krystal Australia Pty Ltd.'s research and development operating model.